 In cases where a student’s leave involves medical conditions, the resumption of studies is contingent upon the condition being resolved or managed successfully.
-In order to protect the student’s privacy, the Dean of Students (or designee) will consider germane medical and other information available, including information provided in a timely manner by the student, before the petition is forwarded to the Committee on the Resumption of Studies.
-See Returning to the College from a LOA or Withdrawal.
+In order to protect the student’s privacy, the Dean of Students (or designee) will consider germane medical and other information available, including information provided in a timely manner by the student, before the petition is forwarded to the Academic Standing Committee.
+See the Resuming Studies webpage for more information.
 Upon return, students are expected to complete the requirements for the degree without further interruption.

 This form must be completed and approved by the department before a minor can be officially declared.
 The form is due by the end of the student's third year.

 Must be completed by both departments.
 Due by the end of Autumn Quarter of fourth year.

 Students who wish to graduate with a B.S. in the Biological Sciences must submit a B.S. thesis proposal by the fifth week of Spring Quarter in their third year.

 This form is for students who have lived and gone to school in another culture and wish to document that for their language competency requirement, and for students who wish to get credit for language courses in the second year and beyond after taking a course they placed into.